 Full-Pay Deuces Wild

 If you are unfamiliar with this video poker game, we suggest you take the time to read the following article.
-We will touch upon the basic rules of play in Deuces Wild, explain the full-pay paytable, the order in which the hands are ranked and outline a beginner strategy that will boost your chances of generating satisfactory profits.
+We will touch upon the basic rules of play in Deuces Wild, explain the full-pay paytable, the order in which hands are ranked, and outline a beginner strategy that will boost your chances of generating satisfactory profits.

 The Basics of Deuces Wild Video Poker

 Nevertheless, Deuces Wild appeals to video poker fans because it is among the few options that can actually offer a positive expectation, at least in the long run.
-In fact, it is possible for players to gain a 0.76% edge over the house if they use a perfect strategy when playing the game.
+In fact, it is possible for players to gain a 0.76% edge over the house if they use a perfect strategy while playing the game.
 A full-pay version of Deuces Wild actually comes with an exceptionally high theoretical expected return that can reach 100.76%.
-When optimal play is at hand the house edge is practically non-existent.
+When optimal play is applied, the house edge is practically non-existent.
 We will provide more extensive information on the full-pay Deuces Wild return and payout rates in the next section.
 Now, let us go back to the basic rules of play that apply to Deuces Wild.

 Deuces Wild screenshot